lorenarms/PanIQVideoPlayer_V2/README.md

 ### The Process

-Once the proof-of-concept was developed, I set out to modify the application to work similar to another application that we have here.
-In this application, any room's game can be controlled by any control-room computer, and games can disconnect and re-connect seemlessly.
-This makes the program very easy for employees to use, and that was the ultimate goal.

-To accomplish this, I created a third application, the "server", that runs on one computer and facilitates all communications between the control-room application(s) (however many are running) and the game-room applications.
-Each control-room application runs independently of the other, meaning two Game-Masters could potentially control the same room at the same time.
-Likewise, one control-room application can control multiple game-room applications at once as well, and switching between them is as simple as selecting a different room from the list.
+Once I better understood how the process worked, I set out to modify the application to fit our business needs.
+The application needed to:

+- [ ] Be extremely user friendly
+- [ ] Allow multiple 'servers' to control any number of 'kiosks'
+- [ ] Work quickly and seemlessly so as not to interrupt player experience

+In order to complete this task, I developed an application that contains three parts: a 'server', a 'master', and a 'client'.
+The 'master' is actually just another 'client' application that is skinned to look and behave differently from other clients.
+The 'server' facilitates communication between all parts of the system, routing messages from the source to their requested destination.
+This setup allows for multiple 'master' applications to control multiple 'client' applications at once.
+Since we have multiple control-room computers, this was an essential part of development.

+The diagram below illustrates the end result.
+Two different control-room computers can both simultaneously control three (or more) different kiosk computers that are on the same network.
+The server between them all manages the traffic.

 <img src="https://github.com/lorenarms/PanIQVideoPlayer_V2/blob/master/PanIQVideoPlayer_V2/Images/Diagram%202_2.jpg" style="width:500px">

+The server, master, and client all have methods in their programming that decode a specialized header-string system so that messages do not get crossed.

-Make sure you view the <a href="#">demo</a> to see exactly what I mean.
+Make sure you view the <a href="#">demo</a> to get more information about how all this works.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>